fadedelement/modcollections/bg3/Realm of Wonder/README.md

 ### Recommendations

-- With all the encounters mods it is recommended to play in Balanced as they add over leveled encounters that make the game feel more naturally difficult rather than artificially so.
+- With all the encounters mods it is recommended to play in Balanced as they add over-leveled encounters that make the game feel more naturally difficult rather than artificially so.
 - Use Vortex Mod Manager for ease

 ### Questions